TiffanyVlaar/TiffanyVlaar.github.io/Research.md

 permalink: /research/
 ---

-**Supervision**
+**Supervision** <br>
 I am open to supervising PhD students.
 Funding is available, but competitive.
 More information can be found [here](https://www.gla.ac.uk/schools/mathematicsstatistics/research/postgraduate/). <br>
 Shortlisting starts on 1 January 2024 and continues until all funded places are awarded. <br>
-The University of Glasgow also offers James McCune Smith scholarships for black UK domiciled students [more info](https://www.gla.ac.uk/scholarships/mccune-smith/).
+The University of Glasgow also offers [James McCune Smith scholarships](https://www.gla.ac.uk/scholarships/mccune-smith/) for black UK domiciled students.
 The application deadline for this scholarship is 31 January.

 Please feel free to reach out to me to discuss your application. <br>
 In your email please include your CV, university transcripts, and any dissertations/papers you may have written (but do not worry if you do not have any publications at this stage).